310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p3.md

 since he is my Friend.

-… but they Wished me not to, so i shouldn’t go Perform, should i?
+…but they Wished me not to, so i shouldn’t go Perform, should i?

 am i a failure as their god…? mm…?
 {% endbubble %}

 {% bubble Chiaki past%}
-… So that’s how it is.
+…So that’s how it is.
 {% endbubble %}

 {% bubble Kanata pastsmile %}